Mohamadou Sumareh: International career

 In October 2018, Sumareh was called up for the Malaysia national team central training from 8 October to prepare for two international friendly matches against Sri Lanka and Kyrgyzstan.
 He is the first player called to the Malaysia national team since the 1960s, who was neither born in Malaysia nor have any of his ancestors Malaysian-born or having Malaysian citizenship.

 He made his debut on 12 October 2018, in a warm-up match against Sri Lanka.
 In that match, he came on as a substitute and scored his first international goal in a 4–1 victory.
 He later scored again in a 3–0 win against Maldives on 4 November 2018.
 A day later, Sumareh was selected to the 23-man squad for the 2018 AFF Championship.

 On 5 September 2019, Sumareh scored a crucial last-minute goal against rivals Indonesia in the 2022 FIFA World Cup qualification match in which Malaysia won the match 2–3 at the Gelora Bung Karno Stadium in Jakarta.
 On 15 November 2019, he also scored the decisive goal that helped Malaysia win against Thailand 2–1 at the Bukit Jalil Stadium.

-Sumareh also represent the nation at the 2023 AFC Asian Cup held in Qatar.
-He played in Malaysia group stage match against Jordan and Bahrain on 15 and 20 January 2024 respectively.
+Sumareh also represented the nation at the 2023 AFC Asian Cup held in Qatar.
+He played in the group stage match against Jordan and Bahrain on 15 and 20 January 2024 respectively.

+Sumareh was called up to the 2026 ASEAN Championship squad where he make his returned to the national team after a 2 years hiatus playing his first game on 25 July 2026 where he recorded an assist and won a penalty in a 2–1 win over Myanmar.